tomekw/whatever/README.md

  |__/|__/_//_/_/ |_/_/ /___/ |___/___/_/|_|
 ```

-All pull requests will be accepted.
+All pull requests will be accepted*.
 Let's see where it goes!

 Official page: http://yafi.im